 - Sweeping up

 Toddlers love to use a broom and pan to sweep up messes.
 A small hand broom and pan or child-sized broom work perfectly for this age.
-While your two-year-old might have a difficult time sweeping up small crumbs, try putting bigger objects on the floor for your toddler to practice sweeping up and placing into a bin (a container) such as blocks, balls, or smaller toys.
+While your 2 year old might have a difficult time sweeping up small crumbs, try putting bigger objects on the floor for your toddler to practice sweeping up and placing into a bin (a container) such as blocks, balls, or smaller toys.
 This is a great activity for building coordination and movement skills.

 - Dish-washing station